webaverse/ethereum-backend/README.md

 To start a mining node, you must be an authorized miner address with a certificate installed in the `geth` data directory -- ask Avaer for the keys.

-After that, it's `npm init` to boostrap the genesis, then `npm run miner` to run a miner. `static-nodes.json` has some bootstrap nodes listed so you should be able to start syncing from those.
-The longest chain wins so keep in mind your chain will be "reorganized" a lot while you sync up, which is normal.
+After that, it's `npm init` to boostrap the genesis, then `npm run miner` to run a miner.

+`static-nodes.json` has some bootstrap nodes listed so you should be able to start syncing from those.
+Your chain will be "reorganized" a lot while you sync up, which is normal.

 The main node is at http://ethereum.exokit.org:8545, chain ID 1337.
 You can put these details into MetaMask as a custom RPC node to interact with the chain.